The Hidden Uncertainty in a Neural Networks Activations: Related Work

 \subsection{Density Estimation for Out-of-Distribution Detection}

-Density estimation is an established technique for OOD detection \cite{pimentel2014review,schlegl2017unsupervised,chalapathy2019deep}.
-While research also developed alternative methods \cite{pimentel2014review,liang2017enhancing,chalapathy2019deep}, generative models are particularly appealing, since they demonstrate a principled, unsupervised approach to the problem by directly learning the data distribution.
-To this end, generative models have been trained directly on the data distribution \cite{schlegl2017unsupervised,li2018anomaly}.
+Density estimation is an established technique for OOD detection.
+While research also developed alternative methods \cite{pimentel2014review,chalapathy2019deep}, generative models are particularly appealing, since they denote a principled, unsupervised approach to the problem by learning the data distribution \cite{schlegl2017unsupervised,li2018anomaly}.
 However, concerns have been voiced regarding their effectiveness \cite{vskvara2018generative} and, in particular for explicit generative models, vulnerability to OOD samples \cite{Nalisnick2018-gd}.
 Ensembles of generative models \cite{Choi2018-lm} have been proposed to solve the latter, as well as considering the distribution of log-likelihoods \cite{nalisnick2019detecting, morningstar2020density}.

-Since learning high-dimensional densities remains a challenging task, another line of research focuses on applying traditional machine learning approaches to the latent space of neural networks \cite{ruff2018deep,papernot2018deep} or directly estimating its density \cite{Mandelbaum2017-ti,lee2018simple,alemi2018uncertainty,Blum2019-eh,van2020simple}, which is often simpler than for the data itself.
-In \cite{Mandelbaum2017-ti,lee2018simple,van2020simple} a~\ac{gmm} is learned on the representations of a neural network. \cite{Mandelbaum2017-ti,van2020simple} fix the covariance and \cite{lee2018simple} learns the covariance matrix and applies a subsequent classifier. \cite{Blum2019-eh} trains a normalizing flow on the latent space.
-Moreover, \cite{alemi2018uncertainty} utilizes the rate term in the Information Bottleneck (VIB) \cite{alemi2016deep} for OOD detection, which corresponds to the relative entropy between the distribution of the latent representations and a prior distribution.
+Since learning high-dimensional densities is challenging, another line of research focuses on applying machine learning approaches to the latent space of neural networks \cite{ruff2018deep,papernot2018deep} or directly estimating its density, which is often simpler than for the data itself. \cite{lee2018simple} fits a~\ac{gmm} to the representations of a neural network. \cite{Blum2019-eh} trains a normalizing flow on the latent space.
+Moreover, \cite{alemi2018uncertainty} utilizes the rate term in the Information Bottleneck (VIB) \cite{alemi2016deep} for OOD detection.